Blog, Page 11

 How to Wash Synthetic Fabrics?

-When it comes to washing synthetics, sorting your laundry by color and fabric type is essential.
-Wash light-colored items separately from dark ones to prevent color transfer.
+When it comes to washing synthetics, sorting your laundry by colour and fabric type is essential.
+Wash light-coloured items separately from dark ones to prevent colour transfer.
 The ideal washing temperature is between 30 and 40 °C, which effectively removes everyday dirt while protecting the fibers from deformation.
 Higher temperatures can damage synthetic materials, so always follow the instructions on the care label.

 Which Detergent Should You Use?